MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-_event_trace_properties_v2.md

 When you allocate the memory for this structure, you must allocate enough memory to include the session name and log file name following the structure.
 The session name must come before the log file name in memory.
 You must copy the log file name to the offset but you do not copy the session name to the offset—the <a href="https://msdn.microsoft.com/c040514a-733d-44b9-8300-a8341d2630b3">StartTrace</a> function copies the name for you.

+### -field DUMMYUNIONNAME2

+### -field DUMMYUNIONNAME2.DUMMYSTRUCTNAME

+### -field DUMMYUNIONNAME2.DUMMYSTRUCTNAME.VersionNumber

+The version of the structure.
+This should be set to "2" for this version.

+### -field DUMMYUNIONNAME2.V2Control

 ### -field FilterDescCount

 The number of filters that the <b>FilterDesc</b> points to.
 The only time this should not be zero is for system wide Private Loggers.